fpgadeveloper/ethernet96/PetaLinux/README.md

 ### To do

-* FSBL hooks patch should be made to work for the AXI Ethernet design also
 * U-Boot needs to be patched so that it works for a configuration of multiple PHYs on a single MDIO bus
 * Need to be using the PCS/PMA or SGMII core's TX and RX locked signals to ensure